-He searches out eight of today's leading climate thinkers — from activist Tim DeChristopher to collapse-psychologist Jamey Hecht, grassroots strategist adrienne maree brown, eco-philosopher Joana Macy, and Indigenous botanist Robin Wall Kimmerer — asking them: "Is it really the end of the world? and if so, now what?"
+He searches out eight leading climate thinkers — from collapse-psychologist Jamey Hecht to grassroots strategist adrienne maree brown, eco-philosopher Joanna Macy, and Indigenous botanist Robin Wall Kimmerer — asking them: "Is it really the end of the world? and if so, now what?"

 With gallows humor and a broken heart, Boyd steers readers through their climate angst as he walks his own.
-Boyd's journey takes him from storm-battered coastlines to pipeline blockades and "hopelessness workshops."
-Along the way, he maps out our existential options, and tackles some familiar dilemmas: "Should I bring kids into such a world?"
+From storm-battered coastlines to pipeline blockades and "hopelessness workshops," he maps out our existential options, and tackles some familiar dilemmas: "Should I bring kids into such a world?"
 "Can I lose hope when others can't afford to?" and "Why the fuck am I recycling?"

-He finds answers that will surprise, inspire, and maybe even make you laugh.
-Drawing on wisdom traditions Eastern, Western, and Indigenous, Boyd crafts an insightful and irreverent guide for achieving a "better catastrophe."
+He finds answers that will surprise, inspire, and maybe even make you laugh in this insightful and irreverent guide for achieving a "better catastrophe."

 Andrew Boyd is a writer, humorist, activist, and CEO (Chief Existential Officer) of the Climate Clock, a global campaign melding art, science, and grassroots organizing to get the world to #ActInTime on climate.
 Andrew's previous books include Beautiful Trouble, Daily Afflictions, and Life's Little Deconstruction Book.
 Andrew lives in New York City.